-Fair Trade Learning is a sector-changing ideal pioneered by Amizade.
+Learn about Fair Trade Learning, a sector-changing ideal pioneered by Amizade.

-Every year hundreds of thousand of American youth travel the world to participate in study and volunteer abroad programs.
+Every year hundreds of thousands of American youth travel the world to participate in study and volunteer abroad programs.
 There are many different types of these programs – each offering their own level of community engagement and voice.
 Many of these programs operate by focusing solely on the participant experience and rarely consider the important value and sacrifice of the communities they work in.
-Still others engage community leaders and organizations they operate in, but still fail to recognize the importance and power of a mutual learning partnership, based on dialogue, transparency and respect.
+Still, others engage community leaders and organizations they operate in, but still fail to recognize the importance and power of a mutual learning partnership, based on dialogue, transparency, and respect.